jillmpla/figma/README.md

 Explore how a dating app could combine traditional matching with playful, interactive activities and more personalized discovery.

 **Solution**
 Celebrity Charm integrates user preferences, profile reviews, text/video communication, and gamified experiences into one cohesive prototype.
-The Figma prototype was used to simulate real flows and test usability before high-fidelity branding or engineering.
+The Figma prototype was used to simulate real user flows and test usability.

 ---